volodymyrhudyma/blog/content/blog/2020-05-17-template-literals-in-javascript.md

 title: Template literals in JavaScript
 tag:
   - JavaScript
-teaser: Template literals are string literals which allow to embed an expression.
+teaser: Template literals are string literals that allow embedding an expression.
 It is possible to use string interpolation and multi-line string features with them.
 In JavaScript, there are 3 ways of defining a string...
 date: 2020-05-17T16:00:02.738Z
 ---
-Template literals are string literals which allow to embed an expression.
+Template literals are string literals that allow embedding an expression.
 It is possible to use string interpolation and multi-line string features with them.

 > Replacing placeholders with values inside of a string literal is called **string interpolation**.